Rankite

 A landing page is a single, standalone web page created for one marketing goal, such as capturing a lead or closing a sale.
 A website is a group of linked pages under one domain that covers everything about your business.
 The clearest way to see it: a website invites people to explore, and a landing page asks them to decide.

 That difference shapes every design choice.
 A website carries a navigation menu, a homepage, service pages, a blog, and a footer full of links, because its job is to serve many visitors with many needs.
 A landing page removes most of that on purpose.
 There is usually one headline, one offer, and one button, so the visitor is not pulled in ten directions.
+The visual craft of that focus, layout, hierarchy, and trust cues, is covered in our guide on how to design a landing page.
 If you are building the conversion-focused kind, our guide on how to structure an SEO landing page that ranks and converts walks through the layout in detail.

 Put simply, a website is your digital headquarters, and a landing page is a focused entry point built for one campaign.